Eddie's Million Dollar Cook-Off: Plot

 As it turns out, the day of the baseball finals and the day of the cook-off are the same, leaving Eddie to make the choice to please his father or follow his dreams.
 Eddie stops by the building where the competition is being held, only to find that his idol, Bobby Flay, is hosting.

 Ultimately, Eddie goes to the game for the sake of his father and friends, but cannot concentrate.
 Seeing the state he is in, his friends finally accept that he loves cooking and tell him to go to the cook-off and let them win on their own for once.
 With his friends now behind him, Eddie and his mother go to the cook-off, leaving his father stunned by his decision.
 He arrives an hour late and has no one to help him but he is determined to try his best.
 His friends watch the cook-off on a portable television in the dugout and see that Eddie is struggling as he has less time and no one to help.
 After hearing this, and seeing Hannah's mom finally supporting her, his father purposely gets himself kicked out of the game to go and help Eddie.
 Eddie is surprised by this, but his father proves to be a huge help during the cook off.

 Together, the two manage to complete the cook-off just in time.
 Eddie loses to Bridget Simons, but when confronted by Frankie, Bobby Flay says that he believes Eddie should have won.
 Eddie's father comforts him, telling him no matter what he does, he will support him from now on.
 Eddie's brothers even show up to finally support him after seeing the cook-off on TV.
 Eddie's team wins without him as D.B. finally gets a hit.

 Eddie and his friends go to celebrate at his house.
-Bridget comes too, and seems to share her trophy with Eddie.
+Bridget comes too, and shares her trophy with Eddie.